A split image comparing a physical paper check with a digital eCheck on a computer screen

 They Are a Familiar Form of Payment

-Although younger individuals might be more accustomed to modern electronic payment methods, older individuals know checks still work.
+Although younger individuals might be more accustomed to modern electronic payment methods, older individuals are aware that checks still work.
 Plus, you don’t need to learn anything new to use a paper check.
-You don’t even have to be computer literate.
+You don’t even have to be computer-literate.

 Perception

 Many people are skeptical about using the internet to make payments.
 This is mainly due to the rising number of hacking cases.
-Criminals hack into electronic systems and steal sensitive information like social security numbers and bank account information.
+Criminals hack into electronic systems and steal sensitive information, such as Social Security numbers and bank account details.

 Checks are fully independent of the internet.
 That means that they are not susceptible to hacking, making them much safer than e-checks.